fradamt/ssf/high_level/README.md

 ## General Rules Used in Writing this High-Level Specification

 1. Add a field to `NodeState` only if it cannot be computed from the others.
 2. Use fixed-size types only for message fields.
 For any other integer type, use `int`.
-Fixed-size types (except for messages) are for lower-level implementations.
+Fixed-size types (except for messages) are for lower-level specifications.

 ## Formal Semantics